-The government has revised taxes on electric vehicles (EVs) for the Fiscal Year FY 2081/82.
-On Tuesday, Jestha 15, 2081, Finance Minister Mr. Barshaman Pun laid bare the government’s new EV tax policies for Nepal in his annual budget speech for the fiscal year 2081/82.
-As per the announcement, the taxes on EVs have increased and so have the excise duties which means EVs will be more expensive in Nepal.
+The government has revised the electric vehicle tax in Nepal for the Fiscal Year FY 2081/82.
+On Tuesday, Jestha 15, 2081, the then Finance Minister Mr. Barshaman Pun announced the government’s electric vehicle tax policies in his annual budget speech for the fiscal year 2081/82.
+The policies have increased taxes including excise duties on EVs which means EVs have become more expensive in Nepal.

 For 0 to 50 kW EVs, the government has decided to levy a 15% customs charge and 5% excise duty from FY 2081/82.
 Previously, vehicles coming under this range had 10% customs while there was no excise duty imposed.